CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/faq-3.md

 # Middle Earth: The Wizards<br>Frequently Asked Questions

 {: .text-center }
-FileNumber 3, current as of 1/1/96
+File Number 3, current as of 1/1/96
 Blue in the Face Dwarf version
 Maintained by Craig "Ichabod" O'Brien

-Especially new and succulent information is marked with *'s.
+Especially new and succulent information is marked with \*'s.

 #### Questions About Characters